 path is a string specifying the file path for the file containing the JSON documents to be imported.
 This can be a file written to disk, or a FIFO special file (named pipe).
+Standard input can only be imported with the --import command line invocation of the utility.

 options is a dictionary of import options that can be omitted if it is empty.
+(Before MySQL 8.0.14, the dictionary was required.)
 The following options are available to specify where and how the JSON documents are imported: